 Also seen this in your kitchen or in your production processes?
 It reminded me of a high school science lesson in pH-value.
 So I decided it was time to revisit the concept of acids and bases and see how we can explain this concept using red cabbage!
 A teacher or student?
 At the end of this post you will find a great experiment you can do with red cabbage and its colours.

 What gives red cabbage its colour?

 As we’ve seen before for oranges and tomatoes, the colour of a food tends to be determined by a few molecules present in that food.
 That is also the case for red cabbage.
-In the case of red cabbage the molecules giving it it’s purplish colour are the anthocyanins.
+In red cabbage anthocyanins cause the red/purple colour.

 Anthocyanins are a large group of molecules with all the same basic structure (see below).
-However, each type will have its own side groups attached to this basic structure.
+However, each type will have its own side groups attached to this basic structure (the R-groups in the drawing).
 In red cabbage there are more than 15 different anthocyanins!